 - MGT 560 Monetizing Technology-Enabled Social Media (offered by invitation only to undergraduates): This is a 13 week, applied learning experience focused on understanding how new ventures grow their business by creation and monetization of a dialogue with customers using technology enabled social media.
 Such social media monetization strategies as advertising, memberships, freeium, and selling products and services using social media are actively studied.
 We also look at the critical problem of how an entrepreneur builds awareness for their business with technology enabled social media.
 During the final five weeks, the class is divided into teams and paired with real entrepreneurs so students “learn by doing” as they apply their newfound knowledge to develop critical skills required to monetize technology-enabled social media.

 - MGT 559 New Venture Mentorship: This course is available the first semester after MBA graduation to students requiring additional mentorship for their new venture.
 The focus can be staffing, corporate/board of director structure, messaging to investors, go-to-market, sourcing, cash flow management, or other topics.

 - Key Developmental Experiences: While non-course credit, aspiring MBA entrepreneur students are afforded applied learning experiences.
-This could include 5 hours per week of “walking in the footsteps” of an entrepreneur, participation in the annual E&I Bootcamp, weekly faculty mentorship, or other opportunities or projects that are customized to fit a student’s needs.
+This could include 5 hours per week of “walking in the footsteps” of an entrepreneur, weekly faculty mentorship, or other opportunities or projects that are customized to fit a student’s needs.